What is asbestos?

-Due to these health risks, in the late 1970s, the US Consumer Product Safety Commission banned the use of asbestos in several products.
-In 1989, the US Environmental Protection Agency banned all new uses of asbestos.
-However, many products and particularly buildings that were built before the late 1970s contain asbestos.
+Because of these health risks, in the late 1970s, the U.S. Consumer Product Safety Commission banned the use of asbestos in several products.
+In 1989, the U.S. Environmental Protection Agency banned all new uses of asbestos.
+However, many products--and particularly buildings that were built before the late 1970s--contain asbestos.

 Who is most at risk of exposure to asbestos?

-Most people who have asbestos-related illnesses have had regular exposure to it, typically through jobs where they’ve worked directly with the material.
-Occupations in which workers have received such exposure include the ship building trades, railway construction, asbestos mining and milling, construction and building trades (specifically insulation workers, plumbers, pipefitters, electricians, carpenters, boilermakers, welders and cutters), chemical manufacturing, flooring manufacturing, plastic and rubber manufacturing, the auto industry (specifically brake repair), firefighters, fabric mills workers, and building demolition workers.
+Most people who have asbestos-related illnesses have had regular exposure to asbestos, typically through jobs where they’ve worked directly with the material.
+Occupations in which workers have received such exposure include:

-It is well known that the longer a person has been exposed to asbestos as well as the greater the intensity of the exposure, the greater the chance of developing an asbestos-related disease.
-However, asbestos-related diseases also have been diagnosed in individuals with only brief exposures.
+The longer a person has been exposed to asbestos, and the greater the intensity of the exposure, the greater the chance of developing an asbestos-related disease.
+However, asbestos-related diseases also have been diagnosed in individuals with only brief exposures to asbestos.
 People who develop asbestos-related diseases usually show no signs of illness for a long time – for as long as 10 to 40 years – after their first exposure.

 Not all individuals who have been exposed to asbestos develop diseases related to their exposure.
-The risk varies with the extent of exposure, length of exposure, and type of industry in which the exposure took place.
-For example, industries in which the asbestos is bonded into finished products such as walls and tiles pose little health risk.
+The risk varies with the extent and length of exposure and the type of industry.
+For example, industries in which the asbestos is bonded into finished products, such as walls and tiles, pose little health risk.
 Industries in which asbestos is released into the air, such as from sawing or drilling activities, pose a greater risk.

 Although smoking does not appear to increase the risk of mesothelioma, individuals exposed to asbestos on the job or at any time during their life should not smoke.